 Why Weight Beats Volume

-Professional bakers and pastry chefs almost universally rely on weight measurements rather than volume.
-The reason is simple: a cup of flour can vary by as much as twenty percent depending on whether you scoop it, spoon it, or sift it first.
+Professional bakers and pastry chefs almost universally rely on weight measurements rather than volume, and for good reason: a cup of flour can vary by as much as 20–30% depending on whether you scoop it, spoon it, or sift it first.
 That variability can mean the difference between a light, tender cake and a dense, heavy one.
-Weighing ingredients on a digital kitchen scale eliminates this inconsistency entirely.
-One hundred twenty-five grams of flour is always one hundred twenty-five grams, regardless of how it was handled.
-If you take one step to improve your baking results, invest in a kitchen scale and start weighing dry ingredients.
+When you scoop flour directly from the bag with a measuring cup, you compact it and can add 30 or more extra grams per cup without realizing it.

 The Metric vs. Imperial Divide